ninjaalex888/courses/csci5622/project/assign.md

 * What techniques you will explore

-* Your timeline for completing the project (be realistic; you should have your first results by November 18th)
+* Your timeline for completing the project (be realistic; you should have your first results by April 14th)

 Have the person in your group whose name is alphabetically first submit your assignment on Moodle.
 Late days cannot be used on this